Archangel Raphael

 How Raphael differs from Michael, Gabriel, and Uriel

 Raphael becomes clearer when placed beside the other major archangels.
-Michael is primarily remembered through protection and conflict.
+Michael's protection role is primarily remembered through protection and conflict.

 The difference between illumination and healing becomes clearer beside the Uriel tradition.
 Uriel often represents insight or interpretation in later sources, while Raphael brings insight into motion through a road, a remedy, and a family crisis that must be walked through.